ninetailed-inc/ninetailed-examples/marketing-contentful-next/README.md

 - Within your Contentful space, navigate to the navigation bar, go to **Settings** and click on **API keys** in the dropdown.
 - Click on **Add API key**.
-- Enter a name for your API key and save it.
+- Enter a name for your API key.
+- Determine which Contentful environment or environment alias you will use (NEXT_PUBLIC_CONTENTFUL_ENVIRONMENT) and enable their access on the API key (at the bottom)
+  - In a new Contentful space, you will start with one environment called **master**.
+  - You may also create your own environment and/or opt in to environment aliases; be sure to enable the API key to your environment or environment alias in the API key settings.
-- Copy the following credentials to your note for later use:
+- Copy the following credentials for later use from the API key:

   - **Space ID** (NEXT_PUBLIC_CONTENTFUL_SPACE_ID)
   - **Content Delivery API - access token** (CONTENTFUL_TOKEN)
   - **Content Preview API - access token** (CONTENTFUL_PREVIEW_TOKEN)

-- Go back to the main API configuration page and select the **Content management tokens** tab.
+- From the **Settings** menu, select the **CMA Tokens** link.
-- Generate a **Personal Access Token** (CONTENTFUL_MANAGEMENT_TOKEN).
+- Generate a **Personal Access Token** (CONTENTFUL_MANAGEMENT_TOKEN) using the "Create Personal Access Token" button in the upper right.
 This will be used to import the demo content model.
-- Finally, determine which Contentful environment or environment alias you will use (NEXT_PUBLIC_CONTENTFUL_ENVIRONMENT)
-  - In a fresh Contentful space, you will start with one environment called **master**.
-  - You may also create your own environment or environment alias to use; be sure to enable the API key to your environment or environment alias in the API key settings.
+Copy this token down immediately because it cannot not be shown again.

 ### Step 4.
 Gather Ninetailed API Credentials